buildpacks/rfcs/text/0000-process-type-arguments.md

 ## Philosophy
 The goal is to make the runtime usage of a CNB container as similar as possible to the runtime usage on a non-CNB container, without removing functionality or violating assumptions that have been firmly established in the buildpack community (e.g. defaulting to `web`).

-Because the `launcher` must occupy the container `entrypoint`, we will instead use `CNB_PROCESS_TYPE` as a CNB-specific analog to the `entrypoint`.
-Users can already set `CNB_PROCESS_TYPE` to toggle between processes.
-Setting `CNB_PROCESS_TYPE=override` will be analogous to clearing the `entrypoint`.
+Because the `launcher` must occupy the container `entrypoint`, we will make the `launcher` a multicall binary that derives the intended process-type, or lack there of, from `argv0`.
+This allows for intuitive use of both `entrypoint` and `cmd`: `entrypoint` will be used to select a process and `cmd` will be used to supply additional argument to that process.

 ## Behavior

+### Exporter
+When `exporter` creates an app image it will create one symlink per buildpack-contributed process type.
+The symlink files will be named `/cnb/process/<process-type>` and will point at the launcher.

+The `exporter` will prepend `/cnb/process` to the image `PATH`.
+The `exporter` will set the app image `entrypoint` to the symlink matching the default process.

+Currently, it is possible to set the default process-type to a non-existent process-type.
+This will no longer be allowed.
+If the default process does not exist, the `exporter` will warn and set the entrypoint to `/cnb/lifecycle/launcher`.

 ### Selecting a process type at runtime
-Users will no longer be able to pass a process-type to the launcher as a positional argument.
-Instead, they must set `CNB_PROCESS_TYPE` in the running container to select a process type.
+Users will no longer be able to pass a process-type to the launcher as a positional argument or with the `CNB_PROCESS_TYPE` environment variable.
+Instead, they must set the `entrypoint` in the running container to select a process type other than the default.
-If `CNB_PROCESS_TYPE` is unset, it will continue to default to `web`.

-The `CNB_PROCESS_TYPE` functionality has existed for a long time and is the only specified way to select a process-type.
-We will remove the secondary, unspecified way to select a process-type by passing a single argument containing a process-type to the launcher (i.e. `docker run <image> my-process-type` won't work anymore).
+For Example:
+`docker run --entrypoint web <image>`
+`docker run --entrypoint /cnb/process/web <image>` Will both launch the process with `type` `web`

+Buildpack-contributed processes will be forbidden from having `type` equal to `"launcher"`.
+If the platform configures the default process to `launcher` or `/cnb/lifecycle/launcher` during export the resulting image will not have a default process-type and instead will accept a [custom command](#specifying-a-custom-process-at-runtime) by default.

 ### Specifying a custom process at runtime
-If users wish to provide a custom command instead of using one of the buildpack provided process types, they must set `CNB_PROCESS_TYPE=override`. `override` is a special keyword indicating that the entire process shall be defined by the user.
+If a user wishes to provide a custom command instead of using one of the buildpack provided process types, they must set the `entrypoint` to the vanilla `launcher`, rather than to process-type symlink.

-If `CNB_PROCESS_TYPE` is set to `override`, the `launcher` will construct a process from the positional arguments it receives.
+If the final path element of `$0` does not match any buildpack-provided process-type `launcher` will construct a process from the positional arguments it receives.
 If the first argument is `--` this will continue to signify a `direct` process.
 The first (when it is anything other than `--`) or second (if the first is `--`) argument provided to the `launcher`  will become the `command` of the resultant process.
 Any subsequent arguments to the launcher will become `args` of the resultant process.

 Example:

-Running `docker run --env CNB_PROCESS_TYPE=override <image> echo hello world`, will be equivalent to running a process type where `direct = false`, `command = "echo"` and `args = ["hello", "world"]`
+Running `docker run --entrypoint launcher <image> echo hello world`, will be equivalent to running a process type where `direct = false`, `command = "echo"` and `args = ["hello", "world"]`

-Running `docker run --env CNB_PROCESS_TYPE=override <image> -- echo hello world`, will be equivalent to running a process type where `direct = true`, `command = "echo"` and `args = ["hello", "world"]`
+Running `docker run --enntrypoint /cnb/lifecycle/launcher <image> -- echo hello world`, will be equivalent to running a process type where `direct = true`, `command = "echo"` and `args = ["hello", "world"]`

 ### Providing additional arguments at runtime
-If `CNB_PROCESS_TYPE` is unset or set to anything other than `override`, a buildpack-provided process will be selected by `type` and any arguments provided to the `launcher` will be appended to the process's predefined `args` array, before execution.
+If `entrypoint` is set to a process-type symlink, a buildpack-provided process will be selected by `type` and any arguments provided to the `launcher` will be appended to the process's predefined `args` array, before execution.

 For example, given an image `<image>` containing the following buildpack-defined process
 ```